-WE CANNOT CONTINUE TO ACCEPT THE RATIONALIZATION OF THIS SITUATION AS AN UNFORTUNATE BY-PRODUCT OF FREE ENTERPRISE
+WE CANNOT CONTINUE TO ACCEPT THE RATIONALIZATION OF THIS SITUATION AS AN UNFORTUNATE BY-PRODUCT OF FREE ENTERPRISE MEDICINE.

-MEDICINE.

-The staggering increases in the cost of Medical Care, and the failure of public and private health programs to keep up with them, has caused great hardship for millions of Americans.
-Health insurance today covers only 37 cents of each consumer Dollar spent on Medical care in the country.
-The remainder must come out of his or her pocket.
+Moreover, the staggering increases in the cost of medical care, and the failure of public and private health programs to keep up with them, has caused great hardship for millions of Americans.
+Health insurance today covers only 37 cents of each consumer dollar spent on medical care in the country.